 16. Players may not dunk and hold the ball under water.

-17. Players may not dunk, tip the inner-tube of or splash other players.
+17. Players may not dunk, tip the innertube of an opponent, or splash other players.

 2. All Minor Penalties result in a loss of possession.

-4. Major Penalites will result in a penalty shot and possible ejection if flagrant or continuously occuring.
+4. Major Penalites will result in a penalty shot for the offended opponent and possible ejection if flagrant or continuously occuring.
 Warnings do not need to be issued prior to an ejection

 5. Major Penalties will result in a penalty shot and possible ejection if flagrant or continuously occurring.